GautamGupta/bb-legacy-plugins/best-answer/trunk/readme.txt

 = Version 0.0.4 (2009-08-04) =

 * forum specific support to only activate on specific forum id #'s

+= Version 0.0.5 (2009-08-05) =

+* replaced text star with sprite image for better cross browser support
+* optional views to show topics with best-answer or not

 == To Do ==